karlabelem/AuraBot/README.md

 # AuraBot: Discord Mood Tracker 🌈

-AuraBot is a **Discord-based mood and habit tracker** designed to support individuals with ADHD and anxiety by offering a structured yet engaging way to log and monitor emotional well-being and daily habits.
-It uniquely uses Discord’s platform to provide a supportive, interactive environment tailored to its users' specific needs.
+AuraBot is a **Discord-based mood, habit, and goal tracker** designed to support individuals with ADHD, anxiety, and similar mental health challenges.
+It provides a structured yet engaging way to log and monitor emotions, daily habits, and progress toward goals.
+AuraBot uses Discord's platform to create a supportive, interactive environment tailored to users' needs.

+---

 ## Project Overview

-AuraBot’s mission is to provide a **free, accessible tool** for individuals with ADHD and anxiety to track moods, manage habits, and receive supportive reminders.
-Unlike traditional mood trackers, AuraBot integrates seamlessly into Discord, combining personal tracking with community support.
+AuraBot's mission is to provide a **free and accessible tool** for tracking moods, building habits, and setting goals.
+Unlike traditional trackers, AuraBot seamlessly integrates into Discord, offering personal tracking with optional community support.

+---

 ### Key Features 💡

-- **Mood & Habit Tracking**: AuraBot allows users to log their emotions, stressors, sleep duration, and medication intake.
-Users can reflect on and track daily patterns that impact mental well-being.
+- **Mood Tracking**:
+  Log emotions, stress levels, sleep duration, and medication intake.
+Reflect on patterns that affect your well-being.
-- **Custom Notifications**: Users can set reminders for tasks, medication, or sleep routines, offering structured support and encouraging positive habit formation.
+  - **Commands**:
+    - `/logmood`: Record your mood for the day.
+    - `/viewmoods`: View your logged moods over time.
+    - `/setmoodreminder`: Set daily mood logging reminders.
+    - `/stopmoodreminder`: Turn off mood reminders.

+- **Habit Tracking**:
+  Track daily routines and positive habits, with reminders to stay on top of them.
+  - **Commands**:
+    - `/addhabit`: Add a habit to track with a specific reminder time.
+    - `/loghabit`: Log your progress on tracked habits using a drop-down menu.
+    - `/viewhabits`: See a list of all tracked habits.
+    - `/clearhabits`: Clear all habits (with a confirmation prompt).

+- **Goal Setting and Tracking**:
+  Set personal goals, track progress, and stay motivated with visual progress updates.
+  - **Commands**:
+    - `/creategoal`: Create a new goal with a deadline.
+    - `/updategoal`: Update progress on a goal.
+    - `/viewgoal`: View current goals and progress.
+    - `/deletegoal`: Delete a specific goal (with confirmation).
+    - `/cleargoal`: Clear all completed goals.
+    - `/viewPoints`: Check how many reward points you've earned.

+- **Rewards for Engagement 🎉**:
+  Earn points for logging moods, habits, and goals to encourage consistency and celebrate achievements.

-- **Progress Visualization**: AuraBot provides users with visual summaries of their mood and habit data, enabling them to identify trends and celebrate achievements.
+- **Progress Visualization**:
+  Get visual summaries of your tracked data to identify patterns and trends over time.

-- **Rewards for Engagement 🎉**: To promote consistency, users receive small rewards for engaging with the bot, fostering motivation and routine.
+- **Custom Notifications**:
+  Set reminders for daily check-ins, medication, or other tasks to build positive routines.

+---

 ### Why AuraBot?

-Many mood-tracking apps on the market aren’t optimized for ADHD and anxiety needs, particularly on interactive platforms like Discord, where community and privacy can coexist.
-AuraBot aims to fill this gap by prioritizing the following:
+Many trackers don't address the unique needs of individuals with ADHD and anxiety, particularly on interactive platforms like Discord.
+AuraBot is designed with these users in mind, offering the following advantages:

-- **Accessibility**: AuraBot is designed to be free and easy to use, without the subscriptions or therapist access codes often required by other apps.
+- **Accessibility**:
+  AuraBot is free, easy to use, and designed to be compatible with screen readers and text-to-speech tools.

-- **Privacy & Security 🔒**: User data is stored securely, with features like encryption and screen-reader compatibility to ensure inclusivity and protection.
+- **Privacy & Security 🔒**:
-- **Supportive Environment**: Discord’s community-focused platform allows for a balance between personal tracking and social connection, giving users an option to join supportive communities if they choose.
+  User data is securely encrypted.
+Private mood and habit logging ensure a safe space for self-reflection.

+- **Supportive Community**:
+  Discord's social features allow for optional interaction with supportive communities while keeping personal tracking private.

+---

 ## Technical Specifications 🛠️

-- **Languages**: Developed in Python
+- **Languages**:
+  AuraBot is built using Python.

+- **Platforms**:
-- **Platforms**: AuraBot is built using Discord’s Developer Portal, with code developed and maintained on VS Code and GitHub.
-MongoDB is used as the database.
+  It uses Discord's Developer Portal, with the code hosted on GitHub and the database managed with MongoDB.

-- **Accessibility Enhancements**: Inclusive automated tool for anxiety and/or ADHD users and prioritized intuitive commands and minimal cognitive load
+- **Accessibility Enhancements**:
+  AuraBot supports screen readers and plain language for ease of use.
+Features like text-to-speech ensure inclusivity.

+---

 ### Current Development Status 📈

-- **Core Features**: Mood and habit logging are functional, allowing users to interact meaningfully with AuraBot.
+- **Core Features**:
+  Mood, habit, and goal tracking are functional, along with commands for reminders and progress tracking.

-- **Notification System**: Custom notifications are being developed to enable reminders tailored to individual routines.
+- **Notification System**:
+  Custom notifications for daily check-ins and reminders are being refined.

-- **Data Security**: Ensuring encryption and secure data handling to protect user information.
+- **Data Security**:
+  Robust encryption and secure data handling practices are in progress to protect user privacy.

+---

 ## Project Timeline 📅

-- **Phase 1**: Research and initial development of core bot functionalities.
+- **Phase 1**:
+  Research and develop core functionalities.

-- **Phase 2**: Testing and refining mood logging and habit tracking, implementing the notification system, and conducting accessibility testing.
+- **Phase 2**:
+  Test and refine logging and tracking features.
+Implement notification systems and conduct accessibility testing.

-- **Final Phase**: Completing and polishing all features, finalizing security protocols, and preparing AuraBot for launch.
+- **Final Phase**:
+  Finalize features, polish the user experience, and prepare AuraBot for launch.

 ---

-AuraBot is more than a mood tracker; it’s a supportive tool designed to enhance emotional and mental well-being by integrating into daily life through the accessible, community-friendly Discord platform.
+AuraBot is more than a mood tracker.
+It's a supportive companion designed to enhance emotional and mental well-being through structured tracking and the social flexibility of Discord.